Add font

 The fauna of Karamunduria consists of a massive variety of animals, some native, and some brought by traders or wandered through the portals.
 Many of these species are unique to Karamunduria.
 Mammals and marsupials abound: Kangaroos, koala bears, dingoes, spotted quoll, tasmanian tigers and devils, sugar gliders, and many more.

 Spiders, snakes, and reptiles are truly able to thrive throughout the land.
 Some grow to enormous proportions, although most encountered near civilized areas will not be so huge.
-The saltwater crocodile can grow up to 22’ and weigh as much as 3,000 lbs.
-Blue-tongued lizards are the largest member of the skink species.
+The saltwater crocodile can grow up to 22' and weigh as much as 3,000 lbs.
+Blue-tongued lizards are the largest member of the reptile species.

 Some 800 species of birds call Karamunduria their home.
 More than half of these species are unique to Karamunduria.